DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status/_after-accordion.md

 To get advice about iQTS, you can:

-• call 0800 389 2500 for free from anywhere in the world, Monday to Friday between 8.30am and 5.30pm, Greenwich Mean Time (GMT)
+• call 0800 389 2500 for free from anywhere in the world, Monday to Friday between 8:30am and 5:30pm (UK local time)

 • use the live chat service at the bottom of this page

-• sign up to [Get an adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone
+• sign up to [get an adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone

 • email us on iqts.pilot@education.gov.uk